 Need a vegetarian version?
 Here you go!
 A chewy, hold-up pasta shape (penne rigate is perfect) is slathered in summer goodness.
-That means halved cherry tomatoes, fresh mozzarella balls, chopped basil, and a heaping cup of green basil pesto.
+That means halved cherry tomatoes, fresh mozzarella balls, chopped basil, and a heaping cup of verdant pesto.
 Toss and let sit to allow the flavors to combine.
 Get our Classic Pesto Pasta Salad recipe.

 Canned chickpeas and dense, toothsome gemelli pasta gives this summer salad plenty of satisfying chew, and also, the ability to stand up over time.
 Toss these farinaceous elements with cucumber, feta, capers, chopped parsley, and a dressing of white wine vinegar and olive oil.
 Good stuff.
 Get our Dill, Chickpea, and Feta Pasta Salad recipe.

 Related Reading: The Best Gluten-Free Pasta Salad Options with Recipes